-When our Tampa-area organizer, John, started to brainstorm local businesses who would publicly support the Florida Competitive Workforce Act, Abigail StClair was the first person he thought of.
+When we started to brainstorm local businesses who would publicly support the Florida Competitive Workforce Act, Abigail StClair was one of the first people we thought of.
 Abigail took that as a big compliment.

 “We’re a smaller, locally-owned, family-owned business, and we’re excited to help in any way we can,” Abigail said.